Assessment 1: report

 Peer review is one accepted measure of quality.
 So, if you are unsure about the quality of an article, checking whether the journal it was published in is peer reviewed is a good place to start.
 If the journal is peer reviewed, you can be confident that the article is scholarly.

-Watch the Peer Review in 3 Minutes video (3 min 15 sec):
+Watch the Peer Review in 3 Minutes video (3 min 15 sec) for more information:

 More help: